SofianeGUEZZAR/PowerCRM-SideKick-365/README.md

 # Introduction

-Dynamics SideKick provides a powerful set of utilities that can enhance your productivity.
-This chromium extension adds a panel to the right side of Dynamics 365 pages, giving you easy access to a variety of tools that can display useful informations or edit data.
-These tools are designed to be user-friendly and can be opened independently.
+PowerCRM SideKick 365 provides a set of utilities designed to enhance your productivity.
+This extension adds a panel to the right side of Microsoft Dynamics 365 pages, giving you easy access to a variety of tools for viewing information or editing data.
+Each tool is user-friendly and can be opened independently.

 A configuration tool is available to customize the extension's loading settings.

+> This open-source project is designed to enhance the user experience in Microsoft Dynamics 365.
+> It is an independent tool and is not affiliated with Microsoft Corporation.

 ![image](screenshots/jpg/0.OverallView.jpg)